Quick Answer

 | Transportation by care provider | Yes | If provided by the daycare as part of service |

-Expenses That Are NOT Eligible
+What Dependent Care Expenses Are NOT DCFSA-Eligible?

 | Expense | Why Not |